 When hiring private equipment for federal incidents, the local DPL will be used.
-Once the local DPL is exhausted the unit shall request from the neighboring dispatch centers or send the order to GBCC via ROSS.
+Once the local DPL is exhausted the unit shall request from the neighboring dispatch centers or send the order to GBCC via IROC.
 After all DPLs have been exhausted and/or if the date and time cannot be met, a qualified Contracting Officer may sign up equipment that meets the specifications and inspection requirements.
 Equipment currently on agreement within the VIPR system should not be signed up on an Incident Only EERA.
-See Interagency Incident Business Management Handbook Ch20 Page 20-7 & 20-8.
+See NWCG Standards for Interagency Incident Business Management (SIIBM) Chapter 20.